 The solar power plant is a research facility on:

 - Battery storage technology

 - Artificial intelligence learning computer driven to optimize peak-shaving

 - Compatible regenerative organic agriculture and pollinator plants

-MUM is educating changemakers for the economy of tomorrow and providing internships with companies that are powering the change.
+MIU is educating changemakers for the economy of tomorrow and providing internships with companies that are powering the change.